Yellow diamonds are the most commonly known form of colored diamonds and among the most sought after colors within the colored diamonds family.

-While other colored diamonds may go unnoticed or is some cases simply mistaken for gems, the beautiful and strong color of yellow diamonds that is often accompanied by strong brilliance does not go unnoticed.
+- While other colored diamonds may go unnoticed or is some cases simply mistaken for gems, the beautiful and strong color of yellow diamonds that is often accompanied by strong brilliance does not go unnoticed.

+- Yellow diamonds are often seen worn by celebrities.
+Take for example Heidi Klum's engagement ring.
 Not long ago George Clooney proposed to Amal with a yellow diamond engagement ring and the list goes on and on, even beyond celebs to personas such as Hillary Clinton.

+- Although Yellow diamonds are in fact extremely rare, their prices are very affordable (as far as diamonds can be considered affordable).
 When comparing prices of colored diamonds to colorless diamonds you'd note that yellow diamonds up to the intensity of the notable fancy are priced the same as white diamonds if not less.

 But now that we've established that they are "that good", where is the catch?

 For those of you who don't know, canary diamonds is an synonym to yellow diamonds.
 And if we wish to be more accurate, as the color of the canary bird, it refers to pure yellow diamonds (diamonds with no secondary tones), with strong intensity.
 If I need to choose one exact equivalent GIA definition for a canary diamond it would have need to be an Intense Yellow Diamond.

 Being around for a while I've encountered on several occasions that people are presented with (or sold) "canary diamonds".
 There is no such thing – it is an alias, just like one should not buy a certified cognac diamond.
 It means that the diamond probably does not have a gemological certificate but rather in-house grading (and often even a luxury house).
 Since you do intend to spend so much on a diamond, make sure to buy a graded one.